okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/common-hook-set-up-steps/main/index.md

 To add the `npm` packages:

 1. Select the `package.json` file in the left-hand project menu.
-2. From the `Add Package` dropdown box, search for the and `body-parser` packages.
+2. From the `Add Package` dropdown box, search for the `body-parser` packages.
 3. Click each package to add to your project.

 <StackSnippet snippet="parse"/>